 2. Being unable to range targets you don’t want to point your weapon at

 Pointing your weapon at everything you want to range is cumbersome and sometimes just impractical.
-With the Sightlok rangefinder mount, you don’t have that problem.
-You can flip a lever and snap the rangefinder off the rail, range the target, and snap the rangefinder back on, without losing the rangefinder zero with the optic.
+With the Sightlok rangefinder mount, you flip a lever and snap the rangefinder off the rail, range the target, and snap the rangefinder back on, without losing the rangefinder zero with the optic.
 No dedicated WMLRF can do that.

 3. Being locked-in to a platform and technology that rapidly becomes obselete